 Component Phase Project action Mitigation measures Monitoring measures Operation Plant/infrastructure operation The project will comply with safety requirements to avoid leakages from hazardous chemicals/materials and liquids stored on-site.
 The temporary waste storage areas will be constructed based on the requirements listed in "Regulation on Regular Storage of Wastes" issued on Official Gazette No:27533, Dated: 26/03/2010 (Amended: OG-24/06/2022-31876) and "Regulation on Waste Management" issued on Official Gazette, Dated: 02/04/2015, No: 29314 (Amended: OG-23/03/2017-30016).
 Leak-proof quality septic tanks will be provided for the collection of the generated domestic wastewater.
 Collected wastewater will either be collected by vacuum trucks and disposed of at the nearest licensed WWTP as per the agreements/protocols to be executed with the related municipalities/licensed companies or to the main campsite package WWTPs.
 Groundwater monitoring results Incident/accident reports Monitoring report results Visual Site inspection Traffic Construction General engineering/construction works; Material Storage Referring to Stakeholder Engagement section of this ESIA Report, a continuous stakeholder engagement process and grievance mechanism will be in place: to exchange information on the Project with the local community and other stakeholders; and to record and respond any complaints and concerns raised by the local community members and other stakeholders.
 Considerations will be given to traffic volumes at the rush hours of the day and transportation of equipment and materials will be utilized at quieter periods to avoid increased congestion on the roads used by the local communities.
 It will be ensured that the roads will be made suitable for the heavy vehicle use by taking necessary permits and making necessary arrangements.
 In case of any damage on the roads, necessary maintenance works will be undertaken.
 Project site will be equipped with suitable and sufficient lighting to ensure sufficient visibility.
 At all times vehicles will be kept on designated site roads where established.
 Off-road driving will not be permitted other than emergency situations, or if no roads have been established yet.
 If reversing cannot be avoided at the work areas, necessary reversing procedures will be identified including installing reversing aids on vehicles, reversing sensors etc. Trained banksman will be used when reversing cannot be avoided.
 Parking areas will be designated with signs and reverse parking will be implemented for emergency situations.
 The routes to be used by pedestrians will be segregated from heavy vehicle routes where possible.
 The speed limits will be implemented.
 Seatbelts will be worn in vehicles and machinery when being operated.
 No vehicle/equipment/material will be allowed to enter work areas before obtaining approval from the security.
-Loading areas will be designated appropria Grievances records Traffic accident records Training records on drivers
+Loading areas will be designed appropriately to prevent/minimize vehicle/pedestrian contact and property damages.
+All operators will be l Visual inspection Monitoring report results Maintenance records of vehicles and equipment Grievances records Traffic accident records Training records on drivers